-Sealing court records occurs routinely for juvenile cases and courts hold regular hearings to administratively seal juvenile records or hold contested hearings for certain offenses or prosecution objections, 73 but has no similar schedule for adult sealings.
+Sealing court records occurs routinely for juvenile cases and courts hold regular hearings to administratively seal juvenile records or hold contested hearings for certain offenses or prosecution objections, 70 but has no similar schedule for adult sealings.

 Washington's limited use of sealing adult records is based on the principle of Open Courts, a term commonly used to describe the tradition of a criminal justice system accessible by the public to promote transparency and accountability.
 Washington State Constitution Article 1 Section 10 specifies: "Justice in all cases shall be administered openly, and without unnecessary delay."
 Supporting case law and judicial canon has further clarified and interpreted the expansive right for public access to court proceedings.
 According to Allied Daily Newspapers of Wash. v.
-Eikenberry, the public and press may "freely observe the administration of civil and criminal justice."74 Additionally, stakeholders cite two specific cases that further reinforce the open courts and specifically impact the limited use of orders to seal court records: Seattle Times Co v.
-Ishikawa75 and State v.
+Eikenberry, the public and press may "freely observe the administration of civil and criminal justice."
+Additionally, stakeholders cite two specific cases that further reinforce the open courts and specifically impact the limited use of orders to seal court records: Seattle Times Co v.
+Ishikawa72 and State v.
 Bone Club.
-76 These cases effectively created additional criteria to GR 15 that stakeholders must consider on a case-by-case basis in order to seal court records.
-In summary, these criteria include showing a need due to a serious and imminent threat, the opportunity for objections by anyone present, [sealing] must be the least restrictive means to protect threatened interests, weighing competing interests of [sealing] and the public, and the order must be no broader than necessary to serve its purpose.
+These cases effectively created additional criteria to GR 15 that stakeholders must consider on a case-by-case basis to seal court records.
+In summary, these criteria include a) showing a need due to a serious and imminent threat, b) the opportunity for objections by anyone present, c) [sealing] must be the least restrictive means to protect threatened interests, d) weighing competing interests of [sealing] and the public, and e) the order must be no broader than necessary to serve its purpose.
 Additionally, failure to apply these criteria will result in a reversible order.
-77
+Additionally of the order of the process of the public order.